 There can be plenty of other parts to models that are added when a company demands them specifically.
 Parts such as the sources of financial figures and data collected, valuations of different types, and sensitivity analysis.
 Sensitivity analysis and valuation often go hand in hand as dips in valuation due to risk and other factors being the basis of sensitivity analysis.
 Regardless of that, we shall focus on the essentials.

-• Next, follows the balance sheet which showcases the weightage of assets, liabilities, and the share/equity of a firm.
+3. Next, follows the balance sheet which showcases the weightage of assets, liabilities, and the share/equity of a firm.
 These are essential to startups and businesses that are well past their glory days.
 They provide for the calculation of important metrics like net working capital which is a good indicator of cash flows into the business.
-Furthermore, it also helps plummeting businesses in pinpointing liabilities that are sinking their asset valuations.
-With the right assumptions for the model and properly calculated income statements, balance sheets are quick to work in comparison.

 Professional Courses from IIM SKILLS